wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 To use distributed and replicated regions, you should understand how they work and your options for managing them.

-**Note:** The management of replicated and distributed regions supplements the general information for managing data regions provided in [Basic Configuration and Programming](https://geode.apache.org/docs/guide/17/basic_config/book_intro.html).
+**注意:** The management of replicated and distributed regions supplements the general information for managing data regions provided in [Basic Configuration and Programming](https://geode.apache.org/docs/guide/17/basic_config/book_intro.html).
 See also `org.apache.geode.cache.PartitionAttributes`.

 A distributed region automatically sends entry value updates to remote caches and receives updates from them.